diptarag/pseudo-translate-icu/README.md

 // Output - ‮Mǝʅɔoɯǝ ʇo dsǝnpo-ʇɹɐusʅɐʇǝ-ıɔn poɔ‬
 ```

+### `i18nextTrans` - default (`false`)
+If you are using `react-i18next` with ICU, you will encounter situations where you need to externalize HTML elements.
+For react-i18next, the recommended method is [Trans component](https://react.i18next.com/latest/trans-component).
+But the resultant string of Trans component is not compatible with ICU parser.
+And you may recieve an error ```SyntaxError: UNMATCHED_CLOSING_TAG```
+To get around the problem, use the option ```i18nextTrans: true```.

 ## Credits

 * The accented & bidi strategy is picked from the [mozilla code](https://hg.mozilla.org/mozreview/gecko/rev/a96cf6ff334617c3d51e325ece5f27eaa0fefac9)